Digital Marketing September 06, 2018

 Checking out at hotel Mother Earth

 Despite his difficulties with the English language, this does not stop Tulku from getting his message across in a crystal-clear way.
 Through the extensive use of metaphors, silent pauses, and repetition, he begins by explaining that we are all guests at hotel Mother Earth.
 And according to the Buddhist master, there are three good ways in which you can check out of this hotel; happy, without fear and without regret.
-The audience in the tent is silent and seem to be curious about how this can be achieved.
+The audience in the tent is silent and seems to be curious about how this can be achieved.

 Stop chasing after dreams and wake up